DISABILITY DEFENSE UNION

 Take the risk: support us with love

 All we are asking for is to be treated with respect and dignity that every human being deserves.
-We appeal to your concern and charity in mission in the context of and by demonstrating faith and good will in God's people in helping us in SAVING this ministry.
-Social construction in the lives of disabled persons, by the use of candor clarity charity in the context of mission, is needed.
-Therefore, we are asking for your help in our efforts for growth and development.
+We appeal to your concern and charity in mission in the context of and by demonstrating faith and good will in God's people in helping us: SAVING this ministry.

 PLEASE HELP BEFORE IT IS TOO LATE

-R. Joseph Barham, Board Chair, AHDU, Inc.
+12/10/2010 R. Joseph Barham, Board Chair, AHDU, Inc.

 References: